DavidD12/tatam/docs/principle.md

-Un système de transition en Tatam est spécifié à l'aide de différents éléments :
+A transition system in **Tatam** is specified using various elements:

-1. des variables et constantes
+1. variables and constants
-2. un état initial
+2. an initial state
-3. des invariants
+3. invariants
-4. des transitions et des triggers
+4. transitions and triggers
-5. une formule LTL
+5. LTL formula
-6. une recherche
+6. a search

 # Variables and constants
 Variables and constants are defined by a unique name and have a type.
 Variables can change value with each state of the transition system.
 Constants, on the other hand, have a value that does not change.
 Variable declarations are preceded by the keyword *var*, while constants are preceded by the keyword *cst*.
 The order of declaration is irrelevant.